'The urban politics of immigration and diversity in Amsterdam and New York City' - international workshop

 Submitted by Edda Bild, Adeola Enigbokan, Michiel Huijsman, Mercedes Zandwijken

-- A two-day workshop
+- A joint paper.

-- A research report an academic paper
+- A joint research proposal.

 ‘Who Can Stay: A Comparative Study of Mobility Control in Amsterdam and Yangon’